lkachury/School_District_Analysis/README.md

 ### Purpose

-The school board cautioned that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
+The school board cautioned that the students_complete.csv file showed evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
 Since the full extent of the academic dishonesty is unknown, the Thomas High School ninth grade math and reading scores will be replaced with NaNs while keeping the rest of the data intact.
 The purpose of this challenge is to repeat the school district analysis with the replaced math and reading scores and describe how these changes affected the initial school district metrics.

 ## Results